1. Is there still capacity in the City of Palo Alto Utilities' (CPAU) original Net Energy Metering (NEM 1) program?

 Or contact Palo Alto Development Services at: (650) 329-2496.

-Existing solar customers participating in the NEM program may still expand their systems, but if the NEM program cap has been reached , then upon interconnection, CPAU will adjust the amount of time the customer is allowed to remain on NEM.
-The adjustment will be based on the ratio of the expanded and original system sizes, according to the following formula: New Remaining NEM Term = Original system’s remaining NEM term X (Original system size in kW / New system size in kW).
+Existing solar customers participating in the NEM program may still expand their systems, but if after the NEM program cap was reached CPAU adjusts the amount of time the customer is allowed to remain on NEM 1.
+The adjustment is based on the ratio of the expanded and original system sizes, according to the following formula: New Remaining NEM Term = Original system’s remaining NEM term X (Original system size in kW / New system size in kW).

-7. If I am a NEM 1 customer, how long is my NEM 1 term?As stated in the City of Palo Alto’s Rule and Regulation 29 on Net Energy Metering, eligible Customer-Generators are served by the original Net Energy Metering (NEM 1) program through a period of twenty (20) years following the date of interconnection of their eligible renewable energy (in this case, solar) generating facility.
+6. If I am a NEM 1 customer, how long is my NEM 1 term?As stated in the City of Palo Alto’s Rule and Regulation 29 on Net Energy Metering, the original Net Energy Metering (NEM 1) program serves eligible Customer-Generators through a period of twenty (20) years following the date of interconnection of their eligible renewable energy (in this case, solar) generating facility.
 For more information on the setting of the NEM 1 term, refer to the City’s Staff Report from April 2016.

-A replacement system will be allowed to stay on NEM 1 for the remainder of your 20-year NEM term (for example, if you have been on NEM 1 rates for 5 years, your new system would stay on NEM 1 for 15 more years), so long as the new system is the same size or smaller (measured in kW CEC-AC) as compared to the previous system.
-If the replacement system is larger than the existing system, the remaining NEM 1 term will be decreased following the formula in FAQ #6, above.
-Any time adjustments are made to the existing NEM 1 system size or inverter, a new Interconnection Agreement needs to be signed and filed with the City.
+A replacement system can stay on NEM 1 for the remainder of your 20-year NEM term (for example, if you have been on NEM 1 rates for 5 years, your new system can stay on NEM 1 for 15 more years), so long as the new system is the same size or smaller (measured in kW CEC-AC) compared to the previous system.
+If the replacement system is larger than the existing system, the remaining NEM 1 term is decreased following the formula in FAQ #5, above.
+Any time you make adjustments to an existing NEM 1 system size or inverter, you must sign a new Interconnection Agreement and file it with the City.
 Please contact PVPartners@CityofPaloAlto.org to obtain a new copy of the Interconnection Agreement.

 Work with a licensed professional to add battery storage to an existing rooftop solar system or to include battery storage as part of a new solar installation.
 Refer your contractor to these Energy Storage Systems Submittal Guidelines.
 The steps for submitting a permit application for energy storage systems are similar to those outlined on our Residential PV Permitting web page.